textalysis/22_wub_longdocclassification/README.md

 ## Difficulties

-I am still confused about how to do the benchmarks more efficiently and record the results more nicely, because there are many hypermeters that can be tried like learning rate, the maximal length of segments, the number of overlapping tokens, window size in sparse attention ... as well as different models.
+I am still confused about how to do the benchmarks more efficiently and record the results more nicely, because there are many hyperparameters that can be tried like learning rate, the maximal length of segments, the number of overlapping tokens, window size in sparse attention ... as well as different models.

 In addition, because the GPU is shared by all students, the memory usage problem may occur at some timepoint when other students have shared too much memory at that specific timepoint.
 Then the training needs to be started from the first epoch.
 One possible solution is to save the checkpoints of each epoch.
-Considering the big size of BERT model, I don't know whether it's necessary.
+Considering the large size of BERT model, I don't know whether it's necessary.